Is It Difficult To Find a Place To Rent in Ireland?

 Viewing a Property

-- Do the windows open?
+- Do windows open?

-- Do the fridge and cooker work properly?
+- Do fridge and cooker work properly?

 - Is there a functioning smoke detector?

-- Is the hot water functioning properly?
+- Is hot water functioning properly?

-- Is there parking or storage available for bicycles?
+- Bicycle parking or storage

 Arrive Prepared When Visiting

-- Proof of your home address.
+- Proof of home address

-- Photo ID and copies.
+- Photo ID and copies

-- Your PPS number.
+- PPS number

 Before You Agree To a Rental House or Flat